jsmoriss/jsm-show-post-meta/readme.txt

 Tested Up To: 4.9.4
 Stable Tag: 1.0.8

-Show all post meta (aka custom fields) keys and their unserialized values in a metabox on post editing pages.
+Show all post meta in a metabox on post editing pages -- great plugin for developers or debugging issues with post meta (aka custom fields).

 == Description ==

-<strong>Wondering about the post meta your theme and/or plugins might be creating?</strong>
+Wondering about the post meta your theme and/or plugins might be creating?

-<strong>Want to find the name of a specific post meta key?</strong>
+Want to find the name of a specific post meta key?

-<strong>Need some help debugging your post meta?</strong>
+Need some help debugging your post meta?

 The JSM's Show Post Meta plugin displays all post meta (aka custom fields) keys and their unserialized values in a metabox at the bottom of post editing pages.